 Forty years of raw nerves over the devastation caused to the state’s timber industry by protection of the spotted owl came to the surface Monday night on the floor of the state House of Representatives as lawmakers debated a different endangered species bill.
 John Sattgast from the Washington House Republicans reports from the state Capitol.

-The following is a summary of notable police and emergency calls in Mason County from Saturday, November 25, 2017 through Friday, December 1, 2017.
+The following is a summary of notable police and emergency calls in Mason County from Wednesday, February 7, 2018 through Sunday, February 11, 2018.
 Specific details have not been released unless otherwise noted.
 Any one with information is encouraged to contact the appropriate law enforcement or emergency services agency.

 Washington consumers’ access to a free and open internet is protected under bipartisan legislation passed by the state House today.
 House Bill 2282, which safeguards net neutrality, advanced on a 93-5 vote.

 “The net neutrality rules have been protecting a free and open internet for some years now, and today’s vote shows we have broad bipartisan support for maintaining these protections for Washington consumers even after they go away at the federal level,” said Rep. Drew Hansen, D-Bainbridge Island, the bill’s prime sponsor.